 Welcome.
 The purpose of this website is to share a slice of my life’s work related to feminist participatory action research, educational and teacher action research, and teaching.
 I hope this will encourage your own efforts.
 As much memoir as repository, this is a history of my journey.
 A personal story or backstory contextualizes some of my publications, presentations, and teaching resources.
 This website is also a nod to knowledge democracy by open access sharing of most materials.

-Since publishing the groundbreaking book, Doing participatory research: a feminist approach (1987), I’ve worked with others across the world – accomplices in today’s terms – to create space for multiple feminist perspectives within participatory action research.
+Since publishing the groundbreaking book, Doing participatory research: a feminist approach (1987), I’ve worked with others across the world – accomplices in today’s terms – to create space for multiple, intersectional feminist perspectives within participatory action research.
 With colleagues and students, I tried to build a sustainable university space to support feminist-informed teacher action research.
-Now, in this digital space, I hope to keep the conversation going.
+Now, in this digital space, I hope to keep the conversation moving forward.
 Feminisms is essential to potentially transformative and emancipatory participatory action research.
-Let’s explore what feminisms — our diverse communities, theories, practices, research, and activism — brings to participatory action research.
+Let’s explore what feminisms — our diverse communities, theories, practices, research, and activism — brings to participatory and action research.

-I hope my site inspires other participatory action researchers to digitally codify your journey.
+I hope my site inspires other action researchers to digitally codify and openly share your journey.
 We all have stories to tell.
 Thank you to the Center for International Education for highlighting my site as one possible model for sharing your professional journey.
 See Patricia Maguire: Sharing the History of My Professional Journey.